 How should you collect bibliographic information?

 As you are researching information, every time you find a source that you think might be useful, use a citation generator to generate the proper bibliographic information (highly recommended site: ).
 Also include an annotation; a short description of the source’s relevant contents.
 Annotations can be included as part of the References section thus providing what is called an “annotated bibliography”.
 Further detail is provided in a subsequent sub-section.
 See the examples provided here for generating citations using the KnightCite link.
+Figures 1 and 2 show what was entered in to the generator.

 The entries in the KnightCite form shown in Figure 1 generated the following citation: